natalka1122/Eve-NG-in-Google-Cloud/README.md

 * Reboot
 `root@eve-ng:~# shutdown -r now`

-> Next download the gpg.key, install the new repository, install eve-ng.
-Run the below commands individually, and when installing eve-ng answer be conscious it will as you for a new MySQL password, just accept the default and press enter.
+> Next download the gpg.key, install the new repository and then install eve-ng.
+Run the below commands individually, and when installing eve-ng answer be conscious it will ask you for a new MySQL password, just accept the default and press enter.

 ```
 root@eve-ng:~# wget http://www.eve-ng.net/repo/eczema@ecze.com.gpg.key